Minimal example

 among others.
 You are now logged in.

-Please refer to the Realtime Multiplayer docs on more detailed information on how the realtime data works and which fields are available to use.
+Please refer to the docs on more detailed information on how the realtime data works and which fields are available to use.